 Tag Archive for weeds

 Are weeds taking over your garden and yard?
-The definition of a weed is anything that is growing where you don’t want it.
 There are all kinds of weeds taking over a ton of places I don’t want them in our garden.
-We have tried everything we can think of to cut down on weeding, but it seems like weeds are overtaking every area of the yard.
-We are fighting Johnson grass, wild blackberry vines, and thousands of strands of BERMUDA GRASS!
+We have tried everything we can think of to cut down on weeding.
+We want to get rid of weeds naturally, so the solution doesn’t make us sick.

 These are my blessings in the garden.
 I can hear crickets cricketing, birds chirping and neighbors down the street neighboring.
 What do you see?